 Turn the dramatic play area into a business, using information the children have collected.

 - Invite children to decide what their business will be—restaurant, hair salon, pet shop?
-Ask them to list props they will need, such as receipt books, order forms, a toy cash register, a real adding machine, “merchandise,” and play money.
+Ask them to list props they will need, such as receipt books, order forms, a toy cash register, a real adding machine, “merchandise,” and play forms of money, including credit cards and smartphones.

-- Ask some children to make price tags or advertisements.
+- Ask some children to make price tags or advertisements such as signs, fliers, or coupons.

 Explore the value of money with a “Snack Shop.”

 - Talk with the children about food as a resource that people want and need.
 Invite a group to set up a “store” to sell food and drinks to classmates at snack time.
-Help them draw a menu of available snack items with prices, for example: Apple Slice, 2¢.
-Granola Bar, 3¢.
-Juice, 2¢.
-Children should be able to buy at least two items for 5¢.
+Help them draw a menu of available snack items with prices, for example: Apple Slice, 2 cents.
+Granola Bar, 3 cents.
+Juice, 2 cents.
+Children should be able to buy at least two items for 5 cents.

-- Give 5 pennies apiece to any child who wants to visit the Snack Shop.
+- Give five pennies apiece to any child who wants to visit the Snack Shop.
 Help each child decide what to buy.
 Children can take turns working in the Snack Shop.
+While coins are not used often in today’s society, using them provides a concrete way for children to experiment with money and purchasing choices.